navanchauhan/navanchauhan.github.io/Content/posts/2026-05-06-how-to-build-your-own-software-factory.md

 4. If this is a bug, attempt to reproduce before changing code.
 5. If you cannot reproduce, return NO_OP or ESCALATE with evidence.
 6. If the task is valid, create a short plan.
-7. Implement the smallest behaviorally correct change.
+7. Implement the smallest behaviourally correct change.
 8. Run the required validation.
 9. If validation fails, revise once or twice.
 10. Stop when you reach a terminal state.

 Rules:

-- Do not change unrelated behavior.
+- Do not change unrelated behaviour.
 - Do not loosen tests to make them pass.
 - Do not delete failing coverage unless explicitly required.
 - Do not invent product requirements.